deevodavis71/ScalaBasic1/README.md

 A functional JDBC layer for Scala.
 Used to interact with an in-memory H2 database using `ConnectionIO` values that integrate with Cats Effect.

+### PureConfig `0.17.9`

+PureConfig is a Scala library for loading configuration files.

 # Running the app